Anassatti/Self-Healing-Automation/README.md

 # Practical solution

-I will demonstrate this POC on simple web page contains user regreistration form, and I will use Playwrite tool.
+I will demonstrate this POC on a one-page registration website + Playwright tests wired to the self-healing helper.
+It includes a “Simulate UI change” button that removes test IDs, renames ids/names, and reshuffles the DOM—so you can prove the tests still pass.